weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 ## Introduction

-Weave Flux enables every developer on your team to push changes to a Kubernetes cluster as simply as a `git push`, while maintaining best practices in version controlling all of the cluster configuration (Kubernetes manifests) as you go by automatically modifying the manifests to include new versions.
+Weave Flux enables every developer on your team to push changes to a Kubernetes cluster as simply as a `git push`, while at the same time maintains a best practices approach by version controlling all of the cluster configuration (Kubernetes manifests) as you go, and by automatically modifying the manifests to include any new versions.

-And it does this by:
+Flux does this by:

  **1.**  Watching a container image registry for changes.